 Examples of items that have been unearthed from archeological digs, going back as far as the late 1800’s, are on display.
 Permanent exhibits trace the history of this subtropical island paradise from its early roots as an Indian settlement, a pioneer fishing village, a pineapple plantation and a clam cannery, through its explosive growth and development in the 1960s by the Miami-based Deltona Corporation.

 The grounds of the Museum complex are landscaped with ponds, waterfalls and native, tropical plantings.
 These peaceful surroundings set off this gem, and include an inviting gazebo where one can take a few moments to enjoy its ambiance, including a large bronze replica of the “Key Marco Cat.”

-Within the museum is a gallery and gift store.
-This gallery has traveling exhibits, many showcasing the work of artists from around the world illustrating, through various mediums, our local flora, fauna and the history of this area.
+Within the museum is the Sandlin Gallery, a venue for traveling exhibits.
+These exhibits showcase the work of artists from around the world illustrating, through various mediums, our local flora, fauna and the history of this area.
 Each new exhibit is celebrated with an opening reception to which the public is invited.

 The Museum Gift Shop is daily adding artwork, jewelry, clothing, local and regional historical books, and many gift items to its offerings!
 The museum complex is further enriched by the beautiful Rose History Auditorium, a multi-functional facility that is available for rent for a variety of private and public functions and celebrations!